mstksg/inCode/copy/entries/singletons-3.md

 [^metaphor]: Sorry to mix up similar metaphors like this!
 Definitely not intentional :)

-Proofs are often thought of as "compiler tricks", or things that exist only to appease the compiler.
-Compilers of languages that encourage heavy usage of proofs (like Agda, Coq, Idris) actually implement something called *proof erasure*.
-That is, values like `KnockClosed` and `KnockLocked` might never exist at runtime, since they never actually *do* anything at runtime.
+On one level, you can think of proofs as "compiler tricks", or things that exist only to appease the compiler.
+In fact, Compilers of languages that encourage heavy usage of proofs (like Agda, Coq, Idris) actually implement something called *proof erasure*.
+That is, in those languages, values like `KnockClosed` and `KnockLocked` might never exist at runtime, since they never actually *do* anything at runtime.
 They only exist as ways to limit or enable specific programs from compiling, and serve no purpose after compilation.
-GHC Haskell does not implement proof erasure at the time of this post (current GHC version 8.6), but if proofs like this become commonplace, you might be reading this during a time where GHC Haskell erases proofs like `Knockable` witnesses :)
+GHC Haskell does not implement proof erasure at the time of this post (current GHC version 8.6), but if proofs like this become commonplace, you might be reading this during a time where GHC Haskell erases proofs like `Knockable` witnesses!

 #### The Role of Singletons